mbasaglia/Melanobot_v2/README.md

 -------------

 The bot by default tries to load a file called config.info.
-This file can is searched in the run directory, the executable directory, ~/.config/melanobot, or ~/.melanobot.
+This file is searched in: the run directory, the executable directory, ~/.config/melanobot, or ~/.melanobot.

 See configuration examples in ./examples